 The change in political climate could accelerate that.
 President Obama, in his 30minute infomercial during the election campaign, made particular mention of McKinstry, a Seattle engineering company that's a leader in green construction.
 Obama called McKinstry "a model for the nation."
+"They're retrofitting schools and office buildings to make them energy efficient, creating jobs, saving their customers money, reducing carbon emissions, and helping to end our dependence on Middle Eastern oil," Obama said, promising public support for more such companies nationwide.

-"They're retrofitting schools and office build ings to make them energy efficient, creating jobs, saving their customers money, reducing carbon emissions, and helping to end our dependence on Middle Eastern oil," Obama said, promising public support for more such companies trol requirements aimed at protecting Puget Sound could force more builders to adopt green building measures, Wolcott says.
+And on a regional level, new pollution control requirements aimed at protecting Puget Sound could force more builders to adopt green building measures, Wolcott says.